Make Music More

 Opus is a word that means so much to musicians -it’s literal meaning is a large scale artistic work of music.
 From an opus number we can tell you what period of a composer’s life the piece comes from, we instantly know where it falls into the repertoire, and we may even be able to give insight into what to expect from music in that opus.In preparation for the SSO’s centenary, we have large scale artistic work to do.
 In launching Opus 100, the SSO is acknowledging and addressing the work that creates a triumphant 100th anniversary in 2031.

-The SSO commits to long-term planning for artistic growth of the orchestra and our music community.
+The SSO commits to long-term planning for artistic growth of the orchestra and our musical community.

-The SSO is about to change; over the course of the next 10 years, nearly half of our beloved musicians may be retiring.
-To ensure that Saskatchewan has a distinct world-class artistic musical voice, the SSO has to recruit world-class talent.
+The SSO is about to change – over the course of the next 10 years, nearly half of our beloved musicians will be retiring.
+To ensure that Saskatchewan has a distinct world class artistic musical voice, the SSO has to recruit world class talent.
 We have to bring the next generation to our city not only to play for the orchestra but to foster our own next generation, to bring diverse and distinct voices to our community, and to play a vital and important role in the arts ecosystem of Canada.

 This kind of transition also means we need to work with our music community to ensure that the next ten years be transformative.
 We need to ensure that we work with our musicians to address their needs in this time of change and find ways to support them.

 - Financial investment in musicians and creative projects

 - Grow our programming, allowing us to hire musicians more frequently

 - Create opportunities that allow musicians to make a living in Saskatoon

 - Work with musicians to facilitate the changes ahead

 - Become partnership focused with diverse musical voices in our community